 Project: Distributing Dignity was developed by high school students (and one mother) to fight for the needs of students on the Pine Ridge Reservation.
 According to the 2021 Borgen Report, 97% of the population on the Pine Ridge Reservation live far below the U.S. Federal Poverty line.
 The median income is approx. $2600 and $3200 annually.
 Jobs are scarce.
 Many families simply cannot afford wood or propane to heat their homes.

 Families already must make the difficult decision of whether to buy food or to provide heat.
 Period poverty on the Reservation means that there is no money for menstrual products, and students must rely on primitive means.
 Students will have to miss school when they are on their period and missing a week per month takes a toll on their education.
 Those students often fall so far behind that they have no choice but to drop out.
-Graduation rates on the reservation are already low, and these students are missing school because of something they have no control over.
+Graduation rates on the reservation are already low (only 30%) and these students are missing school because of something they have no control over.

 We believe all students deserve an education!

-70% of Pine Ridge students drop out of school
+Statistics show that 70% of Pine Ridge students drop out of school

 Over 97% of families on the Reservation live below the

 Our mission is to provide period products to students on Reservations so that they don't have to miss school due to a lack of affordable hygiene items.
 We hope to help students stay in school, graduate, and increase opportunities for a hopeful and fulfilling life.